saleh2784/ec2-proj/README.md

 12. Enter the tag "defualt 1"
 13. Run the pipeline

+# after the the bulid is successed :
+1. the value in the helm image tage will changed to the new buildnumber (via yq tool)
+2. tha development brunch will merge to main branch

 # How to run the argocd:
 ** link for help : https://argo-cd.readthedocs.io/en/stable/getting_started/